jdorn/json-editor/README.md

 *  oneOf
 *  not

-There are a few caveats with some of the other schema keywords:
+Some of the other keywords have caveats that affect their behavior:

 *  enum
 *  type